The monotone wrapped Fukaya category and the open-closed string map: The wrapped Fukaya category

 Let $X$ be the Hamiltonian vector field: $\omega(\cdot,X)=dH$.
 The Reeb vector field on $\Sigma$ is $X|_{\Sigma}$.

 Fix a countable collection $L_i\in \mathrm{Ob}(\wE)$, so they give rise to $\ell_i\subset \Sigma$.

 A \emph{Reeb chord of period} $w$ is a trajectory $[0,1]\to \Sigma$ of $wX|_{\Sigma}$ with ends on $\ell_i,\ell_j$ (for some, possibly non-distinct, indices $i,j$).
-It is an \emph{integer} Reeb chord if $w$ is an integer.
+It is an \emph{integer Reeb chord} if $w$ is an integer.
 By rescaling $\omega$ (or by choosing $\Sigma$ generically), there are no integer Reeb chords.

-An \emph{integer $X$-chord of weight $w$} is an orbit $[0,1]\to E$ of $wX$ with ends on $L_i,L_j$ for integer $w\geq 1$.
+An \emph{integer $X$-chord of weight $w$} is a flowline $[0,1]\to E$ of $wX$ with ends on $L_i,L_j$ for integer values $w\geq 1$.
 These lie in $E^{\mathrm{in}}$ (otherwise, there would be one in the conical end projecting to an integer Reeb chord in $\Sigma$).
-For a generic choice of $H$ (see \cite{Abouzaid-Seidel}), integer $X$-chords are non-degenerate and any point of $L_i$ cannot be both an endpoint and a starting point of two (possibly non-distinct) integer $X$-chords.
+For a generic choice of $H$ (see \cite{Abouzaid-Seidel}), integer $X$-chords are non-degenerate and any point of $L_i$ is not both an endpoint and a starting point of two (possibly non-distinct) integer $X$-chords (in particular, no critical point of $H$ may lie in $L_i\cap L_j$).
 So only finitely many integer $X$-chords have ends on given $L_i,L_j$, and they lie in $E^{\mathrm{in}}$.